Living in the UAE

 Is there a lot of diversity?
 Are people in the UAE accepting of differences?

 "75% of the populations are of expat, Asian/ subcontinent.
 People lives in harmony and the city are considerably safer than any other cosmopolitan city in the world.
 Although UAE is a muslim country, alcohol are served in licenced restaurants/hotels to non muslim.
 An alcohol permit could be applied through various alcohol stores (MMI or African eastern) - to be issued by Dubai Police upon approval - which allows you to purchase alcohol from the stores.
-UAE is also a tax free country," commented one expat who made the move to Dubai.
+UAE is also a tax free country," said one expat in Dubai.

 "The UAE is a diverse country with a population made up of people from all over the world.
 People from different backgrounds, religions, and cultures live and work together in the UAE, and the country is known for its acceptance of different cultures and beliefs.
-The UAE is a tolerant and open society, and people of all backgrounds are welcomed and respected," remarked one expat living in UAE.
+The UAE is a tolerant and open society, and people of all backgrounds are welcomed and respected," explained one expat living in UAE.

 What are the schools in the UAE like?